 It is scientifically proven that behavior changes can help people stay sharp for as long as possible.
 A study called “Advanced Cognitive Training for Independent and Vital Elderly,” also known as ACTIVE, found that short mental workouts improve mental performance and can even sustain it for up to five years.
 This means that challenging yourself mentally by exercising memorization, reasoning or visual concentration can promote cognitive vitality.
 So can other lifestyle strategies that you can read about here.

-Some people think good memory is an ability to recall things immediately.
+Some people think good memory is the ability to recall things immediately.
 Good memory is actually good learning and retention of information.
 A strong mind can associate new information it encounters with other information it already holds.
 For example, making a mental note of where you leave your keys, like “They are by the fruit on the table,” will associate something new to remember (where your keys are) with something you already know (the fruit is always on the table).
 Besides making mental notes to remember things you’ll need later, here are some other memory care tools you can use to exercise your mental skills:

 - Play strategy games you are new to like crosswords, simple video games, chess, checkers, puzzles or Sudoku.